 In this pandemic year, more Michigan parents are seeking alternatives to their children’s schooling routines than could have been imagined a year ago.
 Though it’s not yet clear just how many parents have voted with their feet, new evidence suggests that thousands fewer are sending their children to the local district to start their K-12 careers.

-Nearly a month has passed since the fall count day for schools, and the pandemic made the experience different this year, both in how the count is done and in how much it’s worth.
+The fall count day for schools has just passed, and the pandemic made the experience different this year, both in how the count is done and in how much it’s worth.
 Whether a district has all or only a few of its students using remote learning, it must find a way to track their attendance.

 To be officially counted for funding purposes, a student had to log on for an online lesson or activity on Oct.
 7, or interact with a teacher any time between that day and Oct.
 13. As long as a district records one contact per month with 75% of its remote-learning students after the count period, it will continue to receive full funding in the 2020-21 school year.